Why Image Resizing is Important

 They contain many more pixels than you

-need to display them on a computer screen.
+need to display images on a computer screen.
 Most won't even

 fit on the screen without scaling, forcing people to scroll around.